Communication-avoiding Cholesky-QR2 for rectangular matrices

 \section{Abstract}

-{} Scalable algorithms for solving least squares and eigenvalue problems are critical given the increasing parallelism within modern machines.
-We address this concern by presenting a new scalable QR factorization algorithm intended to accelerate these problems for rectangular matrices.
-Our contribution is a communication-avoiding distributed-memory parallelization of an existing Cholesky-based QR factorization algorithm called CholeskyQR2.
-Our algorithm executes on a 3D processor grid, the dimensions of which can be tuned to trade-off costs in synchronization, interprocessor communication, computational work, and memory footprint.
-It improves the communication cost complexity with respect to state-of-the-art parallel QR implementations by $\Theta(P^{1/6})$.
-We implement the new 3D CholeskyQR2 algorithm and study its performance relative to ScaLAPACK on Stampede 2, an Intel Knights Landing cluster, demonstrating improvements in parallel scalability and absolute performance.
+{} Scalable QR factorization algorithms for solving least squares and eigenvalue problems are critical given the increasing parallelism within modern machines.
+We introduce a more general parallelization of the CholeskyQR2 algorithm and show its effectiveness for a wide range of matrix sizes.
+Our algorithm executes over a 3D processor grid, the dimensions of which can be tuned to trade-off costs in synchronization, interprocessor communication, computational work, and memory footprint.
+We implement this algorithm, yielding a code that can achieve a factor of $\Theta(P^{1/6})$ less interprocessor communication on $P$ processors than any previous parallel QR implementation.
+Our performance study on Intel Knights-Landing and Cray XE supercomputers demonstrates the effectiveness of this CholeskyQR2 parallelization on a large number of nodes.
+Specifically, relative to ScaLAPACK's QR, on 1024 nodes of Stampede2, our CholeskyQR2 implementation is faster by 2.6x-3.3x in strong scaling tests and by 1.1x-1.9x in weak scaling tests.